cotejer/cotejer.github.io/_posts/2017-09-25-period-of-a-pendulum.md

 \end{equation}
 $$

-If you look at this and compare it to our definition of $I(n)$ from Equation (26), you'll notice that we can write the above equation as:
+If you look at this and compare it to our definition of $I(n)$ from Equation \ref{In}, you'll notice that we can write the above equation as:

 $$
 \begin{equation}